brisvag/blik/README.md

 The main widget has a few functions:

 - `experiment`: quickly switch to a different experiment id (typically, everything related to an individual tomogram such as volume, particles and segmentations)
-- `new`: generate a new `segmentation`, a new manually-picked set of `particles`, or a new `surface picking` or `filament picking` for segmentation, particle generation or volume resampling.
+- `new`: generate a new `segmentation`, a new manually-picked set of `particles`, or a new `surface`, `sphere`, or `filament picking` for segmentation, particle generation or volume resampling.
 - `add to exp`: add a layer to the currently selected `experiment` (just a shorthand for `layer.metadata['experiment_id'] = current_exp_id`)
 - `slice_thickness`: changes the slicing thickness in all dimensions in napari.
 Images will be averaged over that thickness, and all particles in the slice will be displayed.

-There are also widgets for picking of both surfaces and filaments.
+There are also widgets for picking surfaces, spheres and filaments:

 - `surface`: process a previously picked `surface picking` layer to generate a surface mesh and distribute particles on it for subtomogram averaging, or resample a tomogram along the surface.
+- `sphere`: process a previously picked `sphere picking` layer to generate a sphere mesh and distribute particles on it for subtomogram averaging.
 - `filament`: process a previously picked `filament picking` layer to generate a filament and distribute particles on it for subtomogram averaging, or resample a tomogram along the filament.

 # References